pullreports/pullreports-quick-start/README.md

 ### 5) Start the application(s)

-This Pull Report quick start repository contains Gradle wrapper executables at the root of the repository project - `gradlew` for Linux and `gradlew.bat` for Windows.
+This repository contains Gradle wrapper executables at the root of the repository project - `gradlew` for Linux and `gradlew.bat` for Windows.
 Executing either wrapper file from a terminal window will download all the Gradle dependencies needed to run the example applications.

 Before running the following commands, ensure that the JVM, `java` executable is installed on your computer.

 Additionally, each application start command will also start an embedded H2 database configured within the `database` sub-project.
 This database is used by each application when fulfilling report requests.
-If you start multiple applications at one time, the H2 database will simply restart when each application start.
+If you start multiple applications at once, the H2 database will simply restart with each application start.

 #### JEE